openSUSE/news-o-o/_posts/2011-01-16-opensuse-weekly-news-issue-158-is-out.markdown

 In this election we will have 2 seats to be voted upon as the board periods of Pascal
       Bleser and Henne Vogelsang expire.
-With the existing company affiliations in the board (Pavol Prusnak- Novell, Bryen Yunashko â€“ none, Rupert HorstkÃ¶tter â€“ openSLX) the restraint is that at most one of the to be elected members can be affiliated with Novell and at most one with openSLX.
+With the existing company affiliations in the board (Pavol Prusnak- Novell, Bryen Yunashko – none, Rupert Horstkötter – openSLX) the restraint is that at most one of the to be elected members can be affiliated with Novell and at most one with openSLX.
 According to the [election
         rules](http://en.opensuse.org/openSUSE:Board_election#Company_affiliation), no single organization or company can control more than 40 percent of the